-Distant and exotic, Asia retains its mysterious allure and the capacity to surprise those who venture into its lands.
+Distant and exotic, Asia retains its mysterious allure and the ability to surprise those who venture into these lands.
+And the best way to enjoy the riches of Asia is staying in one of the splendid colonial mansions available throughout.
+What was once the property of kings, presidents, princes, and maharajas are now open to the public in the form of small boutique hotels or private villas.
 Palaces and ancient temples are intertwined with nature, giving rise to some of the world’s most captivating scenery.
-For centuries, conquerors, travelers and explorers went East to discover the riches of the largest continent on Earth, and started building veritable architectural gems in the most exquisite landscapes.
+For centuries, conquerors, travelers, and explorers went East to discover the riches of the largest continent on Earth and started building veritable architectural gems in the most exquisite landscapes.

 Qing Wang Fu Mansion